Transformed rank-1 lattices for high-dimensional approximation: Acknowledgements

 \section{Acknowledgements}

-The authors thank Lutz K\"ammerer and Toni Volkmer for fruitful discussions during the preparation of this paper.
-Furthermore we thank Lutz K\"ammerer to leave us the multiple lattice software, see \cite{Ka_LFFT, Kae17}, and Toni Volkmer to leave us the software 'sparseFFTr1l' for computing the sparse fast Fourier transform based on reconstructing rank-1 lattices in a dimension incremental way, see \cite{Vo_FFTr1l}.
-The authors wish to express their gratitude to Holger Langenau for computing the integral \eqref{Holger}.
+The authors thank Lutz K\"ammerer, Tino Ullrich and Toni Volkmer for fruitful discussions during the preparation of this paper.
+Furthermore we thank Lutz K\"ammerer for the multiple lattice software, see \cite{Ka_LFFT, Kae17}, and Toni Volkmer for the software 'sparseFFTr1l' for computing the sparse fast Fourier transform based on reconstructing {rank-$1$} lattices in a dimension incremental way, see \cite{Vo_FFTr1l}.
 The first named author gratefully acknowledges the support by the funding of the European Union and the Free State of Saxony (ESF).